openhab-scripters/openhab-helper-libraries/README.md

 ### Event object attributes
 <ul>

-Take care in your choice of object names, so as not to use one that is already included in the [default scope](https://www.openhab.org/docs/configuration/jsr223.html#default-variables-no-preset-loading-required).
-The `items` object is from the default scope and allows access to item state.
-If the function needs to send commands or access other items, it can be done using the `events` scope object.
 When a rule is triggered, the function is provided the event instance that triggered it.
-The specific trigger data depends on the event type.
+The specific data depends on the event type.
 For example, the [`ItemStateChangedEvent`](https://github.com/eclipse/smarthome/blob/master/bundles/core/org.eclipse.smarthome.core/src/main/java/org/eclipse/smarthome/core/items/events/ItemStateChangedEvent.java) event type has `itemName`, `itemState`, and `oldItemState` attributes.
 Rather than digging through the code to look up the attributes available in a particular `event` object, you can add a log entry inside the function, and then trigger the rule:
 ```
 log.info("JSR223: dir(event)=[{}]".format(dir(event)))
 ```

-Here is a table of the attributes available in `event` objects (or `inputs.get('event')` if using Raw ESH), including a comparison to the Rules DSL implicit variables:
+Here is a table of the attributes available in `event` objects (or `inputs.get('event')` if using Raw ESH or extensions), including a comparison to the Rules DSL implicit variables:

 | Rules DSL | JSR223 | @when Trigger(s) | Raw ESH Event(s) | Description
 | --- | --- | --- | --- | --- |